-Note: (i) On the left of the figure, "0" means the lowest land ownership security, whereas "1" means the highest, namely no risk of losing the endowed land and its attached capital investments. (ii) The size of the capital depreciation rate gap between the rented-out and self-cultivated land captures the severity of the moral hazard of tenants not taking care of landlords' land-attached capital. (iii) The long-dashed line collates the thresholds of renting out land at different security levels of land endowment in the case when the moral hazard of tenants not taking care of landlords' land-attached capital is not present. (iv) The inclined short-dashed line represents the case when the moral hazard of tenants not taking care of landlords' land-attached capital is moderate so that the threshold of renting out land still decreases but less at a higher security level of land endowment. (v) The vertical short-dashed line represents the case when the moral hazard of tenants not taking care of landlords' land-attached capital is severe such that the threshold of renting out land remains unchanged at a higher security level of land endowment.
+Note: (i) On the left of the figure, "0" means the lowest land ownership security, whereas "1" means the highest, namely no risk of losing the endowed land and its attached capital investments. (ii) The size of the capital depreciation rate gap between the rented-out and self-cultivated land captures the severity of the moral hazard of tenants not taking care of landlords' land-attached capital under short-term rental contracts. (iii) The long-dashed line collates the thresholds of renting out land at different security levels of land endowment in the case when the moral hazard problem is not present. (iv) The inclined short-dashed line represents the case when the moral hazard problem is moderate so that the threshold of renting out land still decreases but less at a higher security level of land endowment. (v) The vertical short-dashed line represents the case when the moral hazard problem is severe such that the threshold of renting out land remains unchanged at a higher security level of land endowment.